 (2).
 Economic pressure to drop out of school to work and help generate income for their families;

 (3).
 Walks as long as 20 km to school;

 (4).
 A lack of simple school supplies like books and pencils; and

 Despite these challenges, the two incredible organizations we interviewed were doing amazing work to change the fortune of Cambodia’s children and youth.
 After another difficult decision process, Anika and I decided to partner with Caring for Cambodia and support their Food for Thought program.
 This amazing program provides a student with two meals per day at school for a year.

 In the areas surrounding the schools, most people survive on less than $1 USD/day and many families cannot afford to feed every one of their children.
 This program encourages families to send their children to school by relieving them of one of their key financial costs.
 This leads to higher attendance and lower dropout rates, which are some of the most significant education issues in Cambodia.
 This program was the perfect fit for our backpacks and would allow each backpack to help change the life of a child.
 That impact would be incorporated into the design of the backpack itself: something we would do by embroidering the Khmer name of each child supported onto the left strap of each bag.

-That foundation and the guidance and feedback of numerous travellers, friends, family, and complete strangers would lead us to create three more prototypes over the span of five months to get to the 60L Khmer Explorer Travel Set that you see today.
+This foundation and the feedback of numerous travellers, friends, family, and complete strangers would lead us to create three more prototypes over the span of five months to get to the 60L Khmer Explorer Travel Set that you see today.
 Patience pays off and despite numerous delays and setbacks we couldn’t be more proud of our first travel backpack, the Khmer Explorer Travel Set.